-A lack of meaningful business or employment opportunities in rural host communities intensifies pressure on Oil Search to directly provide jobs or benefits.
+A lack of meaningful business or employment opportunities in rural project area communities intensifies pressure on Oil Search to directly provide jobs or benefits.
 In many areas, we are one of only a few employers.

 While local enterprises often face barriers to accessing opportunities in our supply chain due to limited capability or poor governance, their inclusion has several benefits.
-It supports our social licence to operate, helps to mitigate landowner-related conflict, contributes to host communities’ economic development, and helps the PNG Government to meet its small-to-medium enterprise development policy objectives.
+It supports our operational stability, helps to mitigate landowner-related conflict, contributes to host communities’ economic development, and helps the PNG Government to meet its small-to-medium enterprise development policy objectives.
 We therefore work closely with local enterprises to help them overcome common governance and capability obstacles through targeted programmes.

 Oil Search aims to maximise the involvement of local communities and Lancos in business opportunities that arise from our operations.
 Our on-site business development specialists support local enterprise development; we seconde staff to help build up management systems and advise on business structures; we provide training to Lanco Directors to improve their governance and financial management; and Lanco staff are provided with personal and process safety training.
 We also seek opportunities to expand the use of Lancos by embedding a requirement for their use into contracts we hold with other suppliers.